software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Omit the `@OneToMany` attributes from the JSON response in every entity by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on the attributes.

+{: .highlight}

+> To keep the code organized, create _a separate REST controller class for each REST API collection_, such as "quizzes" or "categories".
+The collection-specfic path prefix can be added to all methods using the `@RequestMapping` annotation on the class.

 {: .note }

 > GET method endpoints are easy to test with a web browser by just visiting the endpoint URL.
 POST method endpoints can be tested with tools such as [Postman](https://www.postman.com/).

 {: .important-title }

+> Exercise 13
+>
+> Implement a REST API endpoint for _getting all quizzes_ in newest to oldest order.
+Only _published quizzes_ should be returned by the endpoint.
+>
+> Create an issue for each task.
+Set the milestone as "Sprint 2".
+Add the issues to the Backlog project's "Sprint Backlog" column.

+{: .important-title }

 > Exercise 14
 >
-> Implement a REST API endpoint for _getting all categories_ in alphabetical order by the name.
+> Implement a REST API endpoint for _getting a quiz by id_.
+Return an appropriate HTTP status code and error message in the following error case:
+>
+> - Quiz with the provided id does not exist
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.